Introduction to Compatibility Testing

 Rectification & Retesting

-Once the report is submitted, responsible authority will check it and the team fix the defects and resolves it.
+Once the report is submitted, the responsible authority will check it, and the team fix the defects and resolves them.
 After this, the software will be again retested until no bugs or issues are present.
 This will enhance the quality of the product.

-Some of the common bugs the team encounters in Compatibility Testing are:
+Some of the common bugs the team encounters in this are:

 - Modifications or variations in the look or feel of the user interface (UI).